Anisotropy of Nanohertz Gravitational Wave Background and Source Clustering from Supermassive Binary Black Holes Based

-Utilizing data from numerical cosmological simulation, we generated more than five million SMBBHs distributed in the observable universe as GW sources of PTA.
-While maintaining the features of cosmic large-scale structure in the mock universe, we studied the isotropic and anisotropic characteristics of SMBBH sources and GWB signal accounting for cosmic variance through different realizations, predicted the properties of detectable individual GW sources by CPTA and SKA-PTA, and also examined the influence of gravitational lensing effects.}
+Utilizing data from numerical cosmological simulation, { we generated multiple realizations of SMBBHs distributed in the observable universe as GW sources of PTA.
+While maintaining the features of cosmic large-scale structure in the mock universe, we studied the isotropic and anisotropic characteristics of SMBBH sources and GWB signal accounting for cosmic variance through different realizations, predicted the properties of resolvable individual GW sources by CPTA and SKA-PTA, and also examined the influence of gravitational lensing effects.}

-For GWB, we calculated its characteristic amplitude and spectrum, and found that the resulting GWB signal has an amplitude $A\approx2\times10^{-16}$ at the characteristic frequency ${\rm yr}^{-1}$.
-We demonstrated the anisotropy properties in the distribution of simulated GW sources and the GWB strains/energy density using sky maps, from which we showed that they may also reflect cosmic large scale structure to a certain degree, and could be used to study cosmology.
-We also derived the angular power spectrum coefficients $C_l$ as a function of $l$.
-For GW strain $h$, we predict that $C_1/C_0\approx0.37\pm0.30$, and the resulting $C_l$'s basically follow $C_l/C_0\simeq \frac{1}{l(l+1)}$ for $l>0$, while for GW energy density, we have $C_1/C_0\approx0.40\pm0.32$, $C_2/C_0\approx0.15\pm0.10$, and the $C_l$'s basiclly follow $C_l/C_0\simeq \frac{1}{2(2l+1)}$ for $l>1$.